s12dar/cloudy/README.md

 The app retrieves the user's location using the device's GPS and uses the latitude and longitude to fetch the current weather and forecast for the next five days from the Open Weather API.

-### Contributions 🙌
+### Contributions
 All contributions to Cloudy are welcome!
-Please feel free to jump in and pick an issue to work on.
-Just make sure to comment on the issue before you start working on it.
+Just pick an issue and leave a comment before you start working on it.

-### Todos 👷
+### Todos
 Here are some areas of improvement that I'm currently working on:
-- Adopt unit tests to improve app stability
+- Increase test coverage
-- Improve buildSrc to streamline app building
+- Improve buildSrc
-- Modularization improvements for better code structure
-- Adopt Fastlane for for Google Play Store deployment
+- Enhance modularization

 ### LICENSE 📄
 ```